martenframework/marten/docs/docs/development/reference/settings.md

 db
 ```

-Configuring other database backends such as MySQL or PostgreSQL usually involves specifying more connection parameters (eg. user, password, etc).
+Configuring other database backends such as MariaDB, MySQL or PostgreSQL usually involves specifying more connection parameters (eg. user, password, etc).
 For example:

 ```crystal
 config.database do |db|